villares/material-aulas/Processing-Python/slider_com_OO.md

     def __init__(self, low, high, default, label=''):
         """
-        slider has range from low to high and is set to default
+        Slider needs range from low to high and and a default value.
+Label is optional.
         """
         self.low = low
         self.high = high